HersheyTaichou/CodeBible/content/Office 365/2 Tenant/Custom Sync Rules.md

-# Custom Rules in the Synchronization Rules Editor
+---
+title: Microsoft Entra Connect Custom Sync Rules

-How to add rules for specific situations
+description: How to add custom sync rules in Microsoft Entra Connect
+---
+This document covers how to create custom sync rules for #Microsoft-Entra-Connect.
+This can be useful to sync specific fields from Active Directory to Entra ID

 ## Prerequisites